Advanced Map Addon

 If you want to use OpenStreetMap, please select the OpenStreetMap option from the Default Map dropdown.

-Also, you can use the Address to find in Google Maps (it works just for enabled Google Map API.)
+Also, you can use the Address field to find the location in Google Maps (you can only use this feature if you’ve enabled the Google Maps API).

-To adjust the zoom level for the Google Maps module on the single event page, you can use the relevant option.
+To adjust the zoom level for the Google Maps module on the single event page, you can use this option.
 If you’re using the Google Maps skin, the zoom level will be calculated automatically based on the event boundaries.
 The zoom value can range from 5 to 21.

 Set a style for your map on a single event page.
-You can find these styles by their name on Google.
+You can find these styles under their name on Google.

 Using this field, you can define the date format of your lightbox.
 The default value is M d Y.